fabiosammy/hello_llama/README.md

 Also, check the `continue-config.json` file in the root of this repo for more information about how to configure the continue extension.
 A copy/paste should be enough.
-You can grab more information about the continue integration with ollama [here](https://ollama.com/blog/continue-code-assistant)
+You can grab more information about the continue integration with ollama [here](https://ollama.com/blog/continue-code-assistant) and [here](https://www.continue.dev/)

 # Troubleshooting